-This seminar, debuting in 2013, provides a forum for works in progress that explore the history of American Literature.
+This seminar, which debuted in 2013, provides a forum for works in progress that explore the history of American Literature.
 It does so at a moment when the field’s central concepts – of historicism as a mode of literary study, of national literatures, of the distinctiveness of the literary – are under some pressure.
-We are particularly interested in writing that in some way exemplifies, responds to or significantly acknowledges this pressure, while at the same time engaging specific literary or critical texts.
+We are particularly interested in writing that in some way exemplifies, responds to, or significantly acknowledges this pressure, while at the same time engaging specific literary or critical texts.